lballabio/quantlib-old/QuantLib-SWIG/R/README.txt

    make compiled-wrapper

-This will allow
+This will allow relatively quick initialization with the following commands.

   dyn.load('QuantLib.so')
   load(file="QuantLib.RData")

-to load the data more quickly.
+  cacheMetaData(1)

+The last line is to work around a bug that causes S4 methods not to get loaded correctly.

 Please contact